 This year is my second Pride Month.
-And while we do this every year in
+And while we do this every year

-the outfit I am going to wear to the Pride March.
-After seeing the
+really started with the outfit I am going to wear to the Pride

-photos, it was a revelation, and I felt my creative juices boiling
+March.
+After seeing the photos, it was a revelation, and I felt my

-over; it is indeed time for a redesign.
+creative juices boiling over; it is indeed time for a redesign.

 The previous design was also borne out of